Frank1234/Jetpack-Compose-items-in-Epoxy-Recyclerview/README.md

    in [TitleListItemModel](./app/src/main/java/nl/frank/jetpacktestapplication/ui/TitleListItemModel.kt)
 3. After implementing, test that your Composables don't dispose or rebuild when you don't want/expect them to.
 When scrolling a list, they should only rebind.
-4. When you add a compose view to a Horizontal Scrolling nested recyclerview, beware and test carefully, I did not test this.
+4. When you add a Composable to a Horizontal Scrolling nested recyclerview, beware and test carefully, I did not test this.

 Example item model